Jimmy Fallon Posts Adorably Baby-Faced Throwback Photo From The Cover Of 2001 ‘YM Stars’ Magazine

 Jimmy Fallon participated in a little fun “Throwback Thursday” action in his most recent Instagram update on January 14.
-The handsome host of The Tonight Show displayed a noticeably younger visage on from the cover of a popular American teen magazine, piquing the interest of his 18.4 million followers.
+The handsome host of The Tonight Show displayed a noticeably younger visage on the cover of a popular American teen magazine, piquing the interest of his 18.4 million followers.

 The post was a delightful treat for both friends and fans alike, many of whom remembered owning the original publication of this issue of YM Stars.
-It took less than a day for it to garner over 206,000 likes and 3,000-plus comments, many of which were extremely and appropriately comical.
+It took less than a day for it to garner over 206,000 likes and 3,000-plus appropriately comical comments.

-Model and culinary enthusiast Padma Lakshmi made a jab about the age of the image, jokingly suggesting that it was taken in the 80s instead of 2001.
+Model and culinary enthusiast Padma Lakshmi made a jab about the age of the image, jokingly suggesting that it looked like it was taken in the 80s instead of 2001.

 Among other long-time fans, Shark Tank investor and “Shark” Barbara Corcoran excitedly reminisced that she once had his poster on her wall.